asurati/wip.src/content/post/2023-09-17-cc-decode-types.md

     # total size of the array is therefore 24 bytes.
     @12     integer_cst      type: @21     int: 192

-    # Each element of array "x" is of type given by tree-node @17.
+    # Each element of the array "x" is of the type given by the tree-node @17.
     @17     pointer_type     size: @26      algn: 64       ptd : @13

     # Thus, each element of array "x" is a pointer to some type.
 The size